 Samples can be dropped into the MPC Software from the MPC Software File Browser, a Mac/Windows file browser, files on disk, or even directly from other programs.

 Yes!
-Samples can be loaded into a Program without interrupting playback.
+Samples can be loaded to a Program without interrupting playback.

 Yes!
 All selected beats can be nudged.
 This is performed with a computer keyboard command.

 - On Mac OS X, hold CMD and press left or right.

 - On Windows, hold CTRL and press left and right.